redpesk-common/recovery-tools-binding/docs/1-recovery-architecture.md

 ## General principles

-During an industrial use in an embedded context, you may encounter a corrupted root filesystem, a broken Linux kernel or issues with necessary `systemd` base services.
+During industrial use in an embedded context, you may encounter a corrupted root filesystem, a broken Linux kernel or issues with necessary `systemd` base services.

 If your system fails to boot for any reason, it may be useful to boot it into recovery mode.

-This mode just loads only basic services as root and can repair your system choosing some default actions.
+This mode only loads basic services as root and can repair your system choosing some default actions.

 On redpesk OS, this feature enables the recovery of the root file system in different ways:
 - by a default image which is stored on the `/recovery` partition (eMMC/SD card)